Taking Detail Photos of Real Estate Correctly

 A wide open aperture, longer focal length and reduced focus distance result in a reduced depth of field – the foreground and background remain blurred while the detail is sharply reproduced.
 This narrow depth of field is very popular for impressive detailed photos.

-The street price for this universal lens – it is actually a so-called normal lens – is currently around 200 EUR for Nikon, Canon and Sony cameras.
-In addition, the lens also fits on their cameras with smaller sensors in APS-C or DX size, as used by many real estate professionals.
-That’s why this lens is a must have for every camera bag.
+The street price for this universal lens – it is actually a so-called normal lens – is currently well under 250 EUR for Nikon, Canon and Sony cameras.
+The lens also fits on cameras with smaller sensors in APS-C or DX size, as used by many real estate professionals.
+That’s why this lens is a must for every camera bag.

 Related Articles on this Topic